netdata/netdata/packaging/installer/methods/kubernetes.md

 configurations based on the service that pod runs, and begin monitoring them immediately after depolyment.

-However, if you have changed some of these defaults, you'll need to copy the `netdata-helmchart/sdconfig/child.yml` file, edit it, and pass the changed file to `helm install`.
-First, copy the file to a new location.
+However, if you have changed some of these defaults, you'll need to copy the `netdata-helmchart/sdconfig/child.yml` file, edit it, and pass the changed file to `helm install`/`helm upgrade`.

+First, copy the file to a new location outside the `netdata-helmchart` directory.
+The destination can be anywhere you like, but the following examples assume it resides next to the `netdata-helmchart` directory.

 ```bash
 cp netdata-helmchart/sdconfig/child.yml .